 Prior to working at MBHP, Mr. Norris spent 10 years as the assistant director of Citizens’ Housing and Planning Association (CHAPA), in which he directed their state legislative policy work.
 Before that, he served as the coordinator of the National Consumer Law Center’s Foreclosure Prevention Program.
 He also worked for the Boston City Council and the Massachusetts House of Representatives.
 He received his Bachelor of Arts degree from the University of the Pacific in 1988 and his JD from the Massachusetts School of Law in 1991 and is admitted to the Massachusetts Bar.
 He serves on the board of directors of CHAPA, The Massachusetts Community Banking Council and the Regional Housing Network of Massachusetts.
 Norris also serves on the Boston Continuum of Care Leadership Council and in 2014 was a member of the Community Committee on Gov. Charlie Baker’s transition team.

 Karl Renney has been at Eastern Bank for over 20 years.
 He is responsible for Residential Lending Operations, Commercial lending Operations and also serves as the Bank’s CRA officer.
 With this, Karl is well versed in the products and practices needed to meet the needs and Massachusetts’ Low to Moderate Income populations and communities.
-In addition to serving on the MCBC board, Karl serves as Treasures of the Massachusetts Mortgage Bankers Associate Foundation and President of the St. Michaels Historic Preservation Foundation.
+In addition to serving on the MCBC board, Karl serves as President of the St. Michaels Historic Preservation Foundation.